-- ensures that the Internal Audit and Compliance functions are independent, adequately organized, have unrestricted access to any pertinent information and operate efficiently and effectively - proposes to the Board the appointment, replacement or dismissal of the Internal Audit Director and Head of Compliance & Regulatory Requests Division and periodically assesses their performance as well as their remuneration together with the Remuneration Committee - approves the Terms of Reference and Activity Plans of the Internal Audit and Compliance functions - has primary responsibility for making a recommendation on the appointment, reappointment and removal of the external auditor.
-For this purpose the Audit Committee annually assesses the performance and independence of the External Auditors - every four (4) years puts in periodic tender the Group's auditors, according to the approved by the Audit Committee External Auditors Tendering Policy & Procedure.
+- ensures that the Internal Audit and Compliance functions are independent, adequately organized, have unrestricted access to any pertinent information and operate efficiently and effectively - proposes to the Board the appointment, replacement or dismissal of the Group Chief Audit Executive and the Head of Group Compliance Sector and periodically assesses their performance as well as their remuneration in consultation with the Remuneration Committee - approves the Terms of Reference and Activity Plans of the Internal Audit and Compliance functions - has primary responsibility for making a recommendation on the appointment, reappointment and removal of the external auditors.
+For this purpose the Audit Committee annually assesses the performance and independence of the External Auditors - ensures periodic tender and rotation of the Group's external auditors after five consecutive years at a maximum, according to the approved by the Audit Committee External Auditors Tendering Policy & Procedure.